yalinli2/webpage/index.md

 Welcome to my website!

+Starting Fall 2023, I will join the [Department of Civil and Environmental Engineering](https://cee.rutgers.edu) at Rutgers University-New Brunswick as an Assistant Professor.
+This webpage will retire and you will be redirected to my future [group website](https://yalinli.group).

-I am a Research Scientist at the [University of Illinois Urbana-Champaign (UIUC)](https://illinois.edu).
+I am currently a Research Scientist at the [University of Illinois Urbana-Champaign (UIUC)](https://illinois.edu).
 I am affiliated with the [Institute of Sustainability, Energy, and Environment (iSEE)](https://sustainability.illinois.edu) and the [Center for Advanced Bioenergy and Bioproducts Innovation (CABBI)](https://cabbi.bio).

 My [research](/research/) focuses on the experimental development of thermochemical/catalytic technologies and the design of water and energy infrastructure.
 Recent research projects include sanitation and resource recovery systems, bioenergy and bioproducts, and the development of open-source tools for sustainability analyses and decision-making.